Last updated: October 29, 2025

 - Is associated with behavioural consistency.
 People whose purpose has a broad scope will act similarly and with similar intentions throughout their lives.

-- Increases efficiency in the person’s use of personal resources so they are less prone to illness and respond to stress better.
+- Increases efficiency in the person’s use of personal resources, so they are less prone to illness and respond to stress better.

 - Is associated with greater satisfaction with life and subjective well-being.